Getting your financial house in order can be one of the most empowering and positive things you can do at the beginning of the year.

 If you don’t have an estate plan, with a will, durable power of attorney or health care proxy in place, you may want to make this the year to do so.

 Ensure that you have sufficient insurance coverage for your family.
 If your employer doesn’t offer disability insurance, you may want to consider buying a policy.
-Also, about half of us will need some type of long-term care services in our lifetime.1 If you tend to procrastinate, remember that the older you get, the more expensive the cost of some insurance premiums will be.
+Also, about half of us will need some type of long-term care services in our lifetime.4 If you tend to procrastinate, remember that the older you get, the more expensive the cost of some insurance premiums will be.

 If you have aging parents, consider having a conversation with them about their estate planning so you’re prepared if they become ill or incapacitated.

 For many of us, resolutions are a distant memory by February 1st.
 To ensure that doesn’t happen to you, consider checking in with yourself regularly to see the progress of your goals.
-Booker suggests writing your goals down and putting them in a place you look at often—such as on your desk, your smartphone, or a sticky note on your mirror.
+Consider writing your goals down and putting them in a place you look at often—such as on your desk, your smartphone, or a sticky note on your mirror.
 There are also digital tools available online to help you monitor your finances and share your financial picture with your advisor.

-Talk with your Morgan Stanley Financial Advisor to discuss your plans for 2019.
+Talk with your Morgan Stanley Financial Advisor to discuss your plans for 2020.